 Stanley is just one among the many digital borrowers who have improved their livelihoods successfully through digital credit.
 Seven years since digital credit emerged, almost 6 million Kenyans either have used the service or continue to use it.
 Yet the question remains—is the reach of digital credit wide enough to help all Kenyans who need instant credit?
 To answer this question, we interviewed a sample of 50 digital borrowers.
 We used our Market Insights for Innovation and Design (MI4ID) approach to gather insights on the use of digital credit, segment-specific behaviors, adequacy of customer protection, and product awareness.

-Our research focused on the neglected segments as elaborated in our report “Digital credit in Kenya: evidence from demand-side surveys”.
+Our research focused on the neglected segments as elaborated in this report “Digital credit in Kenya: evidence from demand-side surveys”.
 In Table 1, we explore some of the traits and challenges of these segments that have resulted in low to moderate rates of uptake.
 These segments use nearly half of the total amount borrowed for consumption.

 For digital credit to serve the marginalized segments, the lenders may address a few of the options, as listed below: